 They locked doors, hid children in closets and cabinets, and desperately did anything they could think of -- leading the kids in drawing, coloring or singing softly -- to keep them distracted, even as they knew that other children and their own colleagues were dying nearby.

 Teachers deserve all the praise that's being heaped on them today.
 But how soon will it be before we go back to insulting them, paying them peanuts, slashing their pensions and benefits, crushing their unions, cutting their school budgets so they're forced to dig into their own pockets to buy such basic school supplies for their students as pencils and paper, making them teach to standardized tests instead of imbuing the kids with the love of learning and blaming them for everything that's wrong with the education system?

 We claim to love our children; but we pay teachers, who spend more time with our kids each day than we do, less than we pay plumbers.
-The obvious conclusion: We care more about our toilets than we
+The obvious conclusion: We care more about our toilets than we do about our children.